-Nowadays, chunky bobble hats are the fashionista’s favourite, but in years gone by more understated styles, like the cloche and beret, were all the rage, while floppy, wide-brimmed hats ruled in the Seventies.
+Nowadays, chunky bobble hats are the fashionista’s favourite, but in years gone by more understated styles, such as the cloche and beret, were all the rage, while floppy, wide-brimmed hats ruled in the 1970s.

 Here, we look back at how winter hat trends have evolved through the decades.

 Coming in with the fashionably short hairstyles and dropped waistlines of the roaring twenties was the cloche, an unfussy, bell-shaped hat that fitted snugly over ladies’ cropped cuts.
 Like the bonnets of the 1800s and the Edwardian hats of the early 1900s, they could be embellished and adorned to the wearer’s taste.
 Made from straw and lighter fabrics in the summer, winter cloches were crafted from thick felt.